dtu-digital-health/.github/profile/CONTRIBUTING.md

 * Write proper API documentation for your code (see below).
 * Create additional markdown (`.md`) files or wiki pages that explain and document how to use your code
 * Provide example code to get people started.
-* Write correct and consise English documentation (avoid Danish or other non-English documentation)
+* Write correct and concise English documentation (avoid Danish or other non-English documentation)

 For example, look at the [CARP Core Kotlin](https://github.com/cph-cachet/carp.core-kotlin) repository, which provides exemplary documentation and works as an example of the level of documentation expected.